Portf-io/portf-coding-challenge-3/README.md

    - Separation of concerns between UI, API, and business logic

 3. **Financial Accuracy**
-   - Correct implementation of interest calculations
+   - Correct implementation of "Actual/365" interest calculations
    - Proper handling of financial edge cases
    - Accuracy in the generated schedule
+   - Precision in decimal calculations (use appropriate rounding strategies for financial calculations)

 4. **User Experience**
    - Intuitive UI for viewing complex financial data